James-Knight-pfc/FM-26-Statistical-Squad-Analyser-/README.md

 - Players must have played more than 5% of the squad's maximum minutes to be included — this filters out players with too small a sample size
 - `xG/90` is computed from the raw `xG` export column divided by minutes played
 - Goalkeepers are excluded from the outfield ratings
+- Squad view required for upload included in the repository as stats.fmf

 ## Development